nursahketene/coding101/DayOne/DayOneScript.md

 ```

 Alright what is happening here?
-Lets go step by step.
+Let's go step by step.

 First with `document` we are getting the HTML document `object`